Automatic Data Augmentation via Invariance-Constrained Learning: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a constrained learning approach for automatic data augmentation, which instead of using augmented samples as a modified learning objective, imposes an invariance-constraint.
-We have shown that this yields an augmentation distribution that adapts during training, and found that coarse sampling approximations based on MCMC methods can improve generalization in automatic data augmentation benchmarks.
-Furthermore, our experiments showed that the dual variable can give insights about the resulting augmentation distribution.
-We also found that strictly feasible solutions were obtained for a wide range of constraint levels, with notably different generalization gaps, and that in some cases tightening the constraint even led to a lower training error.
-Thus, analysing the interplay between the learning problem and the optimization algorithm is a promising future work direction.
+We have shown that this yields an augmentation distribution that adapts during training, and found that coarse sampling approximations based on MCMC methods exhibit competitive performance in small and medium scale benchmarks.
+Furthermore, our experiments showed that dual variables can give insights about the resulting augmentation distribution.
+We also found that strictly feasible solutions were obtained for a wide range of constraint levels, with different generalization gaps, and that in some cases tightening the constraint even led to a lower training error.
+Analysing the interplay between the learning problem and the optimization algorithm, and evaluating our approach in more complex or larger scale datasets, as well as in batch-mode augmentation, are promising future work directions.
+Finally, constrained optimization can enable further theoretical developments in data augmentation.